-The MIT&CIC Hackathon is an anual event organized by the MIT Edgerton Center in collaboration with UPC, where +240 HS students accross three facutlies ideate, design and then build a project.
-In this blog post, I’ll go over the entire organization of a hackathon from the ground up.
-From documents used by the Edgerton Center to do design reviews to scheduling and ideating.
+The MIT&CIC&UPC Hackathon is an annual event organized by the MIT Edgerton Center in collaboration with UPC, where +240 HS students across three faculties ideate, design, and then build a project.
+In this blog post, I’ll go over the entire organization of a hackathon from the ground up—from documents used by the Edgerton Center to conduct design reviews to scheduling and ideating.

-This is the ideal case scenario and there are lots of things I outline in this document that we currently do not do.
-Part of me writting this post is to create a better organizational structure for the future.
+This is the ideal case scenario, and there are many things I outline in this document that we currently do not do.
+Part of my reason for writing this post is to create a better organizational structure for the future.

 Structure of a hackathon